Hands on learning for little & future farmers.

 Where will classes be held?

-All classes will begin at the Ranch Store on the farm.
+All classes will begin at the Hog Barn near the Ranch Store at Widnor Farms.

 How much will classes be?